-All healthy and vibrant communities require a mix of areas for living, working and recreation and to this end, the Shire of Irwin’s Planning Services division:
+All healthy and vibrant communities require areas for living, working and recreation.
+This is what the Shire of Irwin’s Planning Services does.
+The Planning Services team:

-- Controls where and what type of building or development takes place
+- Control where, and what type, of development takes place;

-- Regulates the use of land throughout the Shire.
+- Regulates the land use throughout the Shire of Irwin;

-- Ensures that all new subdivisions are designed to incorporate integration of all the relevant facilities.
+- Ensures that all new subdivisions are designed to incorporate all relevant amenities

 Currently Advertised Planning Applications/Proposals